percona/everest-doc/docs/use/db_provision.md

 To provision a new database:
 {.power-number}

+!!! warning
+    Do not modify the root user's password in the database, as this could potentially break your cluster

 1. Log into the Percona Everest UI.

 2. On the Percona Everest homepage, click **Create Database**.
 The **Basic information** page opens.